ioer-dresden/jupyter-book-nfdi4biodiversity/CONTRIBUTING.md

 ## Other commit messages

-There are a number of other message types, such as `refactor`, `style', (etc.).
+There are a number of other message types, such as `refactor`, `style`, (etc.).
 All of these will not cause a version bump and can be used if and can be used if it fits.

 # 7. Formatting conventions